 Bowman also offered advertising to Hope Mills businesses and organizations at drastically discounted rates to help jump-start economic development in our community.
 Commissioners Mitchell and Larson have been quick to reference the roughly $28,000 the town was spending on the project, but they’ve never mentioned the $14,000 Bill Bowman spent to get the program started or that the agreement included him matching the town’s investment or matching the costs for businesses who advertised.

 Before the initiative had really begun, it was in trouble.
 This Board was sworn in a week prior to the event at Sammio’s.
-They balked at tasking the staff with writing articles, then balked at writing articles themselves.
+Larson balked at tasking the staff with writing articles, then balked at the board writing articles themselves.
+But no one ever asked the staff or the board to provide the articles.
+Town Clerk Debbie Holland sent an email to the board with a calendar of deadlines.
+Soon after she sent a revised email indicating she did NOT mean to imply the staff and board would be responsible for providing articles.
+It was to provide them with deadlines in case they wanted to write about something specific, outside of the usual articles the two Up & Coming writers were already providing.
 The initiative relied on a steady flow of information so Bowman tasked his new sports writer, Earl Vaughan, Jr. with covering Hope Mills.

 Vaughan, who briefly lived in Hope Mills 30 years ago, immediately began building relationships with Hope Mills residents.
 He managed to ‘plug into’ our community, familiarize himself with our history and stay two steps ahead of every story.